-Cinestill 800T – we’ve all heard of this popular film stock due to the way it recreates colors in a cooler hue with its tungsten balancing, and the way it emits a magical glow around highlights (aka halation) due to the removal of its Remjet layer.
-You can see the elusive look in tons of Cinestill 800T sample photos – from daylight to nighttime, and from cities to portraits.
+CineStill 800T is a popular film stock known for its cooler, cinematic hues thanks to its tungsten balancing and magical glow around highlights (aka halation).
+You can see this elusive look in tons of CineStill 800T sample photos – from daylight to nighttime, and from cityscapes to portraits.

-If you’re looking to learn more about Cinestill and it’s capabilities, check out these posts that we’ve published around the film stock:
+If you’re looking to learn more about CineStill and its capabilities, check out these posts we’ve published about this film stock:

 Why Push Cinestill 800T?

-Again, this will effectively expose the film a little less than it’s intended to be – coming in the form of either tighter aperture or a higher shutter speed.
+This effectively exposes the film a little less than it’s intended to be – coming in the form of either tighter aperture or a higher shutter speed.
 The result of this will be a much more contrast-y image with deep shadows.
 Check out these renditions!

 Pushing Cinestill 800T for Daytime PhotosPhotos by u/cheerymy, u/ChillonDang, u/joko2105 on Reddit

-Pushing Cinestill 800T for Low-Light & Night PhotosPhotos by u/gosserd, u/grainisgurt, u/_ShakenNotStirred, u/YungLeo925, u/hpecclee, u/matthyshaddouche on Reddit
+Cinestill 800T Pushed to 1600 ISO PhotosPhotos by u/gosserd, u/grainisgurt, u/_ShakenNotStirred, u/YungLeo925, u/hpecclee, u/matthyshaddouche on Reddit

-Street photos come to life with the added sharpness from higher shutter speeds and higher contrast to highlight the shadows and details.
-We also can’t forget that the higher shutter speed suggestions help in capturing the action that you’d find in the streets.
-Check out these examples of street shots taken on Cinestill 800T pushed to 1600 ISO!
+Street photos come to life with the added sharpness from higher shutter speeds and increased contrast, highlighting shadows and details.
+The higher shutter speed suggestions also help capture the action and movement in the streets.
+Check out these examples of street shots taken on CineStill 800T pushed to 1600 ISO!

 Pushing Cinestill 800T for Street & City PhotosPhotos by u/asonjones on Reddit